yuyu78/music-time/README.md

 * To register to the website so I can have an account

 As a **Registered User**, I want:
-* To log in to my account so I can view my order history
+* To log in to my account so I can check my profile, order history
 * To complete my order without filling in the form again so I can check out quickly
 * To modify my shipping information in my profile so I can update the delivery address without filling the form again during the checkout
 * To logout from my account so I can keep my account private

 As an **Administrator**, I want:
 * To log in as an admin account so I can create, view, update and delete the products
-* To log in as an admin account so I can create, view, update and delete classes, teacher information
 * To access my admin account so I can view the users, product info and manage the website

 ## Features <a name="features"></a>